 By the end of May, the nice weather is definitely settling in and you can count on fairly consistent long, warm sunny days and perfectly comfortable evenings.
 During the day it's in the mid- to high 20's C / high 70's, low 80's F, and in the evenings, it's in the high teens C / high 60's F.

-These are my personal recommendations for your visit to Rome in May, which I own or use:
+These are my personal recommendations for your visit to Rome in May, many of which I own or use:

 With the warm weather, a lot of people want to walk around Rome in shorts.
 While Romans won't dress this way, you can if you want to.
 But if you are visiting any church (that includes the Vatican and Vatican Museums), or other Christian site, you cannot have bare knees.
 These hiking pants with removable leg are perfect for a quick change.